-Choosing the right storage type for your Neptune DB cluster - Amazon Neptune
+Choosing storage types for Amazon Neptune - Amazon Neptune

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).